vsmahesh/smart-card-wallet/README.md

 The application supports the following:

-1. Scan a health card QR code
+1. Scan a health card QR code (Using - https://github.com/mebjas/html5-qrcode)
 2. Verify a health card
 3. Present health card